 HT047 - The NEW 2014 Code of Ethics: An Overview

-Among others, Rebecca Daniel-Burke will be asking the following questions:
+Among other things, Rebecca Daniel-Burke will ask asked Dr. Francis the following questions:

-1) Please tell us about the process to revise the new code of ethics (COE).
+- Please tell us about the process to revise the ACA code of ethics.

-2) The 2014 COE starts with a preamble and purpose statement.
+- The 2014 code starts with a preamble and purpose statement.
 What are the noteworthy changes the task force made in the beginning of the COE?

-5) The profession has seen some high profile court cases in the last several years.
+- The profession has seen some high profile court cases in the last several years.
 For example, Ward v.
-Eastern Michigan University and a few others that have centered on the referral process and values.
+Eastern Michigan University and Walden v. the CDC and a few others have centered on the referral process and values.
 How have the 2014 COE addressed those issues?

-6) Perhaps one of the most anticipated additions to the COE are the codes dealing with Social Media, Technology, and Computers.
+- Perhaps one of the most anticipated additions to the COE is the codes dealing with Social Media, Technology, and Computers.
 How does the 2014 COE address technology and social media?

-9) The mental health profession is seeing all sorts of new theories and treatment models emerging.
-How does the COE address using new or emerging theories and has that changed in the revision?
+- The mental health profession is seeing all sorts of new theories and treatment models emerging.
+How do the ethics address using new or emerging theories and has that changed in the revision?

-10) In reviewing the new COE, I notice there is added emphasis on using an ethical decision making model.
+- In reviewing the new COE, I notice there is add emphasis on using an ethical decision making model.
 Why is that?